ACC advisors and counselors are dedicated to your college and career success—plan to take advantage of the expertise and help they can provide.

 - Copies of your high school or college transcripts.

-EXCEPTIONS: Don't sign up for GPS if you already have a college degree, are enrolling through the Early College Start Program, or will be taking ESOL classes.
+EXCEPTIONS: Don't sign up for GPS if you already have a college degree, have 12 or more college credits and are transferring in good standing, are enrolling through the Early College Start Program, or will be taking ESOL classes.
 Attend a one-on-one advising session instead.